The planting of an orchard…

 compiled by our farm, Wills Family Orchard in Iowa, Sliwa Meadow Farm, Iowa, Mary Dirty Face Farm, WI

 You can also learn from our successes and mistakes in getting our orchard established in our Final Report on Assessing the Sustainability of Growing Uncommon Fruit Using Agroforestry Practices

-Last fall, after catching up with farm friends, I had an ah-ha fruit moment.
+In 2012, after catching up with farm friends, I had an ah-ha fruit moment.
 Our friend Clare with Elsewhere Farm in Herbster, WI, and Rachel with Mary Dirty Face Farm in Menomonie, WI and our farm discovered that we were growing the same fruits (saskatoon, currants, elderberry, and honeyberry), in the same phases of production (beginning), and facing the same challenges in finding local markets and figuring out price structure, we realized that our farms were well positioned to collaborate and we set out to find a way to work together.

 We struck success with the North Central Sustainable Agriculture Research and Education Farmer Rancher Grant program and received word that we were awarded funding for our project for 2012 - 2014.
 The core of our marketing research is to explore ways to expand the markets and local awareness of small fruits in the Upper Midwest.
 We are focusing on our direct market development for saskatoon, elderberry, honeyberr, and currants.
 The low-impact nature of these fruits when grown using agroforestry techniques, should appeal to environmentally and health conscious consumers, and has already sparked wide interest from other farmers - we have led several orchard tours and field days in the three years since planted our orchards.